lemonfreshman/learn_command_lines_exercises/chapter_5/README.md

  but cd \temp does work to get us into the temp directory

-4. ) Can you go to the slash temp slash log directory?
+>4. ) Can you go to the slash temp slash log directory?

-What does the .. argument to cd do?
-Explain it in the Readme.md.
+>What does the .. argument to cd do?
+Explain it in the Readme.md. cd .. sends you into the directory that is one level up.

 DO MORE: